trevorbox/gitops-example-monorepo-go/README.md

 ## build image-util

-We need to create our own utilitly image for the pipeline to inspect the next semver from remote registries, use the yq tool to update yaml files in a monorepo and setup variables like base/builder image digest values.
+We need to create our own utilitly image for the pipeline to inspect the next semver from remote registries, use the yq tool to update yaml files in an IAC repo and setup variables like base/builder image digest values.

 > Note: make the image publicly accessible in quay.io after it is pushed (if needed)